logicalclocks/hopsworks/docs/admin/alert.md

 - _global event routing (routing_key)_: when using PagerDuty integration type `Events API v2`.
 - _service (service_key)_: when using PagerDuty integration type `Prometheus`.

-Then adding the Service key/Routing key of the receiver/s.
+Then adding the Service key/Routing key of the receiver(s).
 PagerDuty provides [documentation](https://www.pagerduty.com/docs/guides/prometheus-integration-guide/) on how to integrate with Prometheus' Alert manager.